 Another branch of science where only specific directions of research are considered is ophthalmology.
 A commonly accepted idea within this field is that myopia (i.e. nearsightedness) is incurable on its own.
 Only a surgical operation can cure it.
 Until then, you have to wear glasses.

-Doing some of the popular eye exercises, such as palming, had some positive effect on my eyesight.
-However the effect only lasted for a relatively short duration after the exercises.
+Doing some of the popular eye exercises, such as palming, had some positive effects on my eyesight.
+However, the effect only lasted for a relatively short duration after the exercises.

 Smoking might be nothing more than a bad habit